gearglow/ReptiliaWithATwist/The List.md

 "Maybe Peeves got them," Ron said.
 "Wish they'd hurry up with the sorting, I'm ravenous!"

 Elysia scanned the staff table again, and caught the eye of Professor Snape.
-She'd seen plenty of people do double-takes over her this summer, but this was the first time she'd someone pale so drastically at the same time. *Looks like he's seen a ghost,* she thought to herself.
+She'd seen plenty of people do double-takes over her this summer, but this was the first time she'd seen someone pale so drastically at the same time. *Looks like he's seen a ghost,* she thought to herself.

 Professor McGonagall entered with the first-years, and as Hagrid took his seat the Sorting commenced.
 It was the first one since Elysia's own that she'd managed to see, as the past two years something had always come up.
 Colin Creevy's little brother, Dennis, was sorted into Gryffindor, and Elysia giggled to herself as Colin tried to point out 'the famous Harry Potter' to him but didn't recognize her.